-The Veterans Affairs Supportive Housing (VASH) Program is a referral-based, rental assistance program designed to meet the housing needs of homeless veterans and their families.
-This program is available in every AHFC community that offers the Housing Choice Voucher Program.
+The Veterans Affairs Supportive Housing (VASH) program is a referral-based, rental assistance program designed to meet the housing needs of homeless veterans and their families.
+This program is available in every Alaska Housing community that offers the Housing Choice Voucher program.

 Veterans Crisis Line